 We sell a wide range of child car safety seats and specialise in Extended Rear Facing car seats for children up to 25kg and offer expert, impartial advice and a free fitting service.
 We are IOSH approved and have recently update our Axkid Training Certificate having been selling car seats for over 24 years and trained by Maxi Cosi, Besafe, Nuna/Joie, Kiddy, Britax excellence centre and Recaro over the years

 Our customer base covers the whole of the south of England from London to Kent and to the West Country.

 Unlike other retailers we carry a wide range of extended rear facing seats to carry your child safely rear facing as long as possible.

-Please visit our showroom in central Petersfield - we have our own parking area adjacent to the the central Waitrose car park where we can demonstrate our seats in your vehicle.
-Sue, Katherine and Kate are always on hand to provide this service for you.
+Please visit our showroom in central Petersfield - we have our own parking area adjacent to the the central Waitrose car park where we can demonstrate our seats in your vehicle. our staff are always on hand to provide this service for you.

 They all have extensive knowledge of child car safety seats and will spend as long as is required with you to ensure that you purchase the seat that is right for you, your child and your vehicle.

 In the comfort of our showroom you can see which seat suits your child and when you have made your choice we will prepare the seat for your child and then carefully fit it into your vehicle and explain to you the correct fitting procedure and how to make adjustments as your child grows.

 We keep a sales record of every child car seat that we sell which ensures that we have carried out all the required fitting checks and in the unlikely event of there being a safety issue with any seat we are able to contact our customers